shrestha-ajay/AjayShrestha.com/README.md

 Prior to this, Ajay led engineering teams at [Thermo Fisher Scientific](https://www.thermofisher.com/us/en/home.html), to build and deliver cloud-based software solutions for the life sciences and biotech sectors.
 He also serves as an adjunct faculty member in the Computer Science department at the [University of Bridgeport (UB)](https://www.bridgeport.edu/), his alma mater, and holds a position on the board of directors for the UB Alumni Association.

 With a passion for leveraging technology, leadership, and management to address critical societal challenges, Ajay is driven to make a meaningful, positive impact on the world.
-He is currently pursuing an MBA at [Yale University's](https://www.yale.edu/) School of Management, further honing his strategic and business acumen.
+He is currently pursuing an MBA at [Yale University's](https://www.yale.edu/), further honing his strategic and business acumen.
 \
 &nbsp;